RaifCoonjah/cool404page/README.md

 - > What's next?

 - A dark mode.
-- A switch to go from Day Light to Dark Light (My fancy names for light and dark mode)
+- A switch to go from Day Light to Dark Light.
+(My fancy names for light and dark mode)
-- Live Search based on xml and search.php
+- Live Search based on xml.
-- More Design and Colors, from Ferarri red to Banana yellow!
+- More Designs and Colors, from Ferarri red to Banana yellow!
 - Add icons in the buttons.